zKillboard/RedisQ/README.md

 And yes, you can combine the ttw and queueID parameters.
 The code will enforce a minimum of 1 and a maximum of 10 seconds.

+#### Limitations

+- You may have one (1) request being handled at a time per queueID.
+Additional requests being served while another request is already polling will resolve with http code 429.
+- You may request at a limit of two (2) requests per second per IP address.
+This limitations is enforced by CloudFlare – if you exceed this limitation your request will resolve with http code 429.

 #### FAQ

 ###### So, this seems too easy.
 What do I have to do again?